 When the capacity of an SEO tool is limited, it makes sense to prioritize and limit keyword lists or the search features you track.
 However, moving to big data where the data is in its rawest form—and able to be pumped into any analytic environment—allows businesses to expand their keyword universe to all keywords, not just a “representative” sample size.

-The next step is deciding what this analytic environment will be, and how you will process and manipulate it without a typical SEO platform.
-With Traject Data, it can go directly into your BI tool.
-Next we’ll dig into the process the data undergoes so it can be parsed into useful data sets, and ready to be connected to a BI tool that your company most likely already uses to make other data-driven decisions.
+To start, you will have to decide what this analytic environment will be, and how you will process and manipulate it without a typical SEO platform.
+Traject Data can be directly connected to the BI tool that your company likely already uses to make other data-driven decisions.
+Next we’ll dig into the process the data undergoes so it can be parsed into useful data sets and made ready for that BI tool.

 How Traject Data can be used

-With more SERP data points now available for tracking, use cases for leveraging the data increase as well.
-Here’s a few things your business can do with Traject Data:
+With more SERP data points now available for tracking, use cases for leveraging the data have increased as well.
+Here are a few things your business can do with Traject Data:

 - Inform organic SEO and content creation strategy.